Multi-Sub Optimizer Tutorial

 - System B: Different gain, delay or EQ for each subwoofer

 When going from System A to System B, it isn't just the frequency response in the modal region that changes.
 For a sinusoidal input to System B at a frequency covered by the subs, the spatial distribution of acoustic pressure and particle velocity at that frequency is altered relative to System A, due to the position-dependent changes in the interaction of the subs with one another.
 System B is a mode manipulation technique.
 In section 8.2.8 of the third edition of Floyd Toole's book Sound Reproduction, Dr. Toole calls this idea "Mode Manipulation for Any Room Using Multiple Subwoofers and Signal Processing".
-To a certain extent, this sort of mode manipulation occurs when only individual gain or delay is altered, but the effectiveness of the mode manipulation is maximized when the delay, gain and EQ can all be adjusted on a per-subwoofer basis.
+To a certain extent, this sort of mode manipulation occurs when only individual sub gain or delay is altered, but the effectiveness of the mode manipulation is maximized when the delay, gain and EQ can all be adjusted on a per-subwoofer basis.

 It is this alteration of the spatial distribution of acoustic pressure that allows the seat-to-seat frequency response variation of System B to be reduced relative to System A. In a similar way, bad choices of individual subwoofer EQ, gain or delay can actually make the seat-to-seat frequency response variation of System B worse than that of System A, so it's important to choose the relevant parameter values carefully.
-That's a role for which automatic optimization software is ideally suited.
+That's a role for which automatic optimization software is well-suited.